oezturk/update-motd-raspberrypi/README.md

 ### Manual Installation

-To manually set up the MOTD scripts, follow these steps:
+To manually set up the MOTD scripts:

 1. **Clone the Repository**